ShotaroKataoka/q-spec-agent-template/contexts/Q-SPEC Framework_en.md

 **Action Guidelines**:
 - Appropriately use depth-direction and breadth-direction interviews to find optimal interview paths
-- Deep-dive with depth-direction interviews for ambiguous or important areas
+- Depth: Deep-dive with depth-direction interviews for ambiguous or important areas
-- Conduct breadth-direction interviews to expand to other topics according to information gathering status
+- Breadth: Conduct breadth-direction interviews to expand to other topics according to information gathering status

 **Thinking Example**:
 ```